12 Signs of Generational Trauma You May Still Be Carrying

 Honoring the Past Without Repeating It

-Family Constellations does not focus on blaming earlier generations.
+Healing does not require rejecting the past or blaming earlier generations.

 • acknowledge what happened

-• respect the burdens carried by the family
+• honor the burdens carried by those who came before

 • remain connected without repeating suffering

-Healing often involves both compassion for the past and movement toward greater balance in the present.
+Healing often involves holding compassion for the past while creating greater freedom in the present.

 A Grounded Perspective